On the multiplicity formula for discrete automorphic representations of disconnected tori: The multiplicity formula for disconnected tori

-Now we enter the disconnected setting.
-The finite group $A$ acts on $T$, hence also naturally acts on $X^{*}(T)$ and furthermore, on $\hat{T} = X^{*}(T)\otimes_{\mathbb{Z}}\mathbb{C}^{\times}$ and the set of global $L$-parameters.
-In the disconnected scenario, we need to take the action of $A$ into consideration (see Definition \ref{l-parameterequiv} for the local counterpart) and weaken the notion of near equivalence further.
+For the remainder of this chapter, a ``global $L$‑parameter'' will always mean one whose associated Hecke character belongs to $H(T)$, the set of Hecke characters that are trivial on $A_{T}$.

+In the disconnected setting, we must further relax the notion of near equivalence by taking the action of $A$ into account (compare the local analogue in Definition~\ref{l-parameterequiv}).
 For the fixed pure inner form $\tilde{T}_{z}$, we make the following definition: